Thank You For Coming Out To Me

 I feel so honored to hold this space in their mind as someone they can trust.
-Someone that knows the right answers, but truthfully I don’t know how to make the whole world a safer place for a kid to just be.
+Someone who knows the right answers, but truthfully I don’t know how to make the whole world a safer place for their kid to just be.

 I do know how to be a safe space.
 To teach others a few ways how.

 Speaking at organizations and events celebrating Pride last year was life-altering for me.
-Healing.
+It was healing.
 See, when I talk about pronouns during Pride, I talk about the first place I remember feeling safe.
 I was in the passenger seat of my grandfather’s truck.
 A 1971 Chevy that smelled like the perfect combination of oil, cologne, and cigarettes.

 I don’t talk about my experience with the rest of that family.
 I was outed when someone blurted out a derogatory phrase over a holiday meal.
 A meal much like the ones many of you have every year on holiday weekends.
 That revelation began a slow shedding of my family.
 One by one they disappeared from my life.
 To be clear, it was mostly by my choosing.
 The gentle jabs became more sharp.
 The dismissal of my major life events added up.

 In every room where I speak during Pride, I know there’s at least one person that has made the gentle jab.
 One parent who doesn’t know what to do.
 A manager who feels frightened.
 The person who someone else has come out to.
 The child that doesn’t call that family member any more.
 The co-worker who wants to be safe enough to thrive at work.

 Helping them heals all of us.
 Helping them heals me.